rebecca-kwon/project3_groupb/Proposal.md

 Home Page  (Choose Cuisine or Choose City )

+For a 'Luxury Plan Your Trip Tool', using dropdown options, users will be able to choose restaurants of specific cuisines and cities and find the closest 5 star hotel.

+Drop down options will be text autofill

 1. Choose Cuisine --> Stats for Cities --> Choose City --> This is the hotel that has the most 'cuisine' closest to it + Other Hotels for this cuisine in this city

     Map: #1 Hotel + all restaurants/other hotels